 - Do you have an injury or illness that affects your ability to perform the essential functions of your position that we should be aware of?

 - Do you have a condition that may be a result of workplace illness or injury, which could be covered under the company’s workers’ compensation plan?

-- The company has an employee assistance program (EAP), that can be helpful in many types of personal situations.
-Would you like the information to access the EAP (drugs, alcohol, domestic violence)?
+- The company has an Employee Assistance Program (EAP), which can be helpful in many types of personal situations.
+Would you like the information to access the EAP?
+(Drugs, alcohol, domestic violence)